raysan5/raylib/README.md

 Someone could argue about debugging. raylib is a library intended for learning and I think C it's a clear enough language to allow writing small-mid size programs with a printf-based debugging.
 All raylib examples have also been written this way.

-Since raylib v1.1, you can download a windows Installer package for easy installation and configuration.
+Since raylib v1.1, you can download a Windows Installer package for easy installation and configuration.
 Check [raylib Webpage](http://www.raylib.com/)

 building source (generate libraylib.a)
 --------------------------------------

 **Building raylib sources on desktop platforms:**

-_Step 1:_ Using MinGW make tool, just navigate from command line to raylib/src/ folder and type:
+_Step 1:_ Using MinGW make tool, just navigate from command line to `raylib/src/` folder and type:

     mingw32-make PLATFORM=PLATFORM_DESKTOP